Assignment of endogenous retrovirus integration sites using a mixture model: Results

-The estimates of the $\alpha_i$ parameters, one for each of the 1722 viruses, range from $1.77\times 10^{-4}$ to 0.503, and the estimates of the $p_{k(j)}$ parameters are 0.979, 0.963, and 0.981.
-We find therefore that $\alpha_i<p_{k(j)}$ in each case, which is biologically necessary as we pointed out in Section~\ref{sec:mixmod}, even though we do not enforce this constraint in the optimization algorithm.
-This result guarantees that the expected read counts for the ``true positive'' case are always larger than those for the ``true negative'' case.
-Figure~\ref{fig:estimates} depicts some characteristics of the $\alpha_i$ and $r_j$ estimates in the model treating the replicates as independent samples.
-The corresponding results for the model treating the replicates as repeats is similar graphically, so we omit it here.
+For the model that takes replicated animals into account, the estimates of the 1722 $\alpha_i$ parameters range from $1.92\times 10^{-4}$ to $0.483$, and the estimates of the $p_{k(j)}$ parameters are 0.967, 0.939, and 0.980.
+We see therefore that $\alpha_i<p_{k(j)}$ in each case, which is sensible as we noted in Section~\ref{sec:mixmod}, even though we do not enforce this constraint in the optimization algorithm.
+This result guarantees that the expected read counts for the ``present'' case are always larger than those for the ``absent'' case.

-It is worth underscoring several aspects of the $\hat Z_{ij}$ estimates.
-First, the estimated $\hat Z_{ij}$ values are not a monotone function of the read counts $X_{ij}$, which demonstrates that the mixture model approach captures subtle individual heterogeneities among viruses and animals that a simplistic threshold cannot.
-This fact illustrates that the mixture model is valuable despite the fact that more than 2/3 of all $\hat Z_{ij}$ values are close to zero or one (i.e., larger than 0.99 or smaller than 0.01), some values near zero correspond to counts at least as large as those corresponding to some $\hat Z_{ij}$ values near one.
-Finally, the bottom left plot of Figure~\ref{fig:estimates} suggests that for any possible choice of a threshold on raw sequence counts, even an experiment-specific threshold, will produce either many false negatives (if the threshold is chosen too high) or false positives (if it is chosen too low).
+Figure~\ref{fig:estimates} depicts some characteristics of the $\alpha_i$, $r_j$, and $Z_{ij}$ estimates.
+The corresponding results for the model treating the replicated animals as independent are similar graphically, so we omit them here.
+The top plots show a roughly log-log relationship between total count and the corresponding $\alpha_i$ or $r_j$ parameter.
+The bottom left plot shows that the estimated $\hat Z_{ij}$ values are not a monotone function of the read counts $X_{ij}$, which demonstrates that the mixture model approach captures subtle individual heterogeneities among insertion sites and animals that a simplistic threshold cannot.
+We see that some $\hat Z_{ij}$ values near zero correspond to counts at least as large as those corresponding to some $\hat Z_{ij}$ values near one.